christianacca/web-api-starter/docs/github-app-creation.md

      cd web-api-starter
      ```

-   Use the upload script for the environment specified in the ServiceNow ticket.
+   Use the upload script for the environment specified in the Product Ops Portal request.
 The script updates only the private key secret for the selected environment:

    ```powershell
    cd tools/infrastructure